-In connection with Ms. McAlindon agreeing to a release of claims and certain confidentiality, non-competition and other obligations as part of her severance arrangement, PolyOne modified certain RSUs previously granted to Ms. McAlindon in 2013, 2014 and 2015 that would have otherwise been forfeited under the terms of the applicable grant agreements.
-The value of the modified RSUs as reported in Ms. McAlindon's "Stock Awards" column for 2015 is \$266,144.
-The modified awards and details regarding their value are set forth in the 2015 Grants of Plan-Based Awards table of this proxy statement and in its accompanying footnotes.
-PolyOne also modified certain cash-settled performance units previously granted to Ms. McAlindon in 2013, 2014 and 2015 that would have otherwise been forfeited under the terms of the applicable grant agreements.
-The value of the modified cash-settled performance units as reported in Ms. McAlindon's "All Other Compensation" column is \$147,121.
-The modified awards and details regarding their value are set forth in the 2015 Grants of Plan-Based Awards table of this proxy statement and in its accompanying footnotes.
+- (1) Compensation for Messrs.
+Crist and Altice is provided only for 2017 because they were not Named Executive Officers in 2016 or 2015.
+Compensation for Mr. Garratt is provided only for 2017 and 2016 because he was not a Named Executive Officer in 2015. - (2) In connection with Mr. Altice's separation from service and in recognition of his contributions to the DSS sale process, PolyOne modified certain RSUs previously granted to Mr. Altice in 2015, 2016 and 2017 that would have otherwise been forfeited under the terms of the applicable grant agreements.
+The incremental value of the modified RSUs as reported in Mr. Altice's 2017 "Stock Awards" column is \$472,921.
+The modified awards and details regarding their value are set forth in the 2017 Grants of Plan-Based Awards table of this proxy statement and in its accompanying footnotes. - (3) In connection with Mr. Altice's separation from service and in recognition of his contributions to the DSS sale process, PolyOne modified certain SARs previously granted to Mr. Altice in 2015, 2016 and 2017 that would have otherwise been forfeited under the terms of the applicable grant agreements.
+The incremental value of the modified SARs as reported in Mr. Altice's 2017 "Option Awards" column is \$462,460.
+The modified awards and details regarding their value are set forth in the 2017 Grants of Plan-Based Awards table of this proxy statement and in its accompanying footnotes. - (4) In connection with Mr. Van Hulle's retirement and in recognition of his outstanding 11 year tenure with the Company, PolyOne modified certain RSUs previously granted to Mr. Van Hulle in 2015, 2016 and 2017 that would have otherwise been forfeited under the terms of the applicable grant agreements.
+The incremental value of the modified RSUs as reported in Mr. Van Hulle's 2017 "Stock Awards" column is \$316,606.
+The modified awards and details regarding their value are set forth in the 2017 Grants of Plan-Based Awards table of this proxy statement and in its accompanying footnotes.